Robot Operating System: OSRF and Open Robotics (2013–present)

-In the years since OSRF took over primary development of ROS, a new version has been released every year, while interest in ROS continues to grow.
+In the years since OSRF took over the primary development of ROS, a new version has been released every year, while interest in ROS continues to grow.
 ROSCons have occurred every year since 2012, co-located with either ICRA or IROS, two flagship robotics conferences.
 Meetups of ROS developers have been organized in a variety of countries, a number of ROS books have been published, and many educational programs initiated.
 On 1 September 2014, NASA announced the first robot to run ROS in space: Robotnaut 2, on the International Space Station.
 In 2017, the OSRF changed its name to Open Robotics.
 Tech giants Amazon and Microsoft began to take an interest in ROS during this time, with Microsoft porting core ROS to Windows in September 2018, followed by Amazon Web Services releasing RoboMaker in November 2018.

-Perhaps the most important development of the OSRF/Open Robotics years thus far (not to discount the explosion of robot platforms which began to support ROS or the enormous improvements in each ROS version) was the proposal of ROS 2, a significant API change to ROS which is intended to support real-time programming, a wider variety of computing environments, and more modern technology.
+Perhaps the most important development of the OSRF/Open Robotics years thus far (not to discount the explosion of robot platforms that began to support ROS or the enormous improvements in each ROS version) was the proposal of ROS 2, a significant API change to ROS which is intended to support real-time programming, a wider variety of computing environments, and more modern technology.
 ROS 2 was announced at ROSCon 2014, the first commits to the ros2 repository were made in February 2015, followed by alpha releases in August 2015.
 The first distribution release of ROS 2, Ardent Apalone, was released on 8 December 2017, ushering in a new era of next-generation ROS development.

 Design

 Philosophy

-ROS was designed to be open source, intending that users would be able to choose the configuration of tools and libraries which interacted with the core of ROS so that users could shift their software stacks to fit their robot and application area.
+ROS was designed to be open source, intending that users would be able to choose the configuration of tools and libraries that interacted with the core of ROS so that users could shift their software stacks to fit their robot and application area.
 As such, there is very little which is core to ROS, beyond the general structure within which programs must exist and communicate.
 In one sense, ROS is the underlying plumbing behind nodes and message passing.
-However, in reality, ROS is not only that plumbing, but a rich and mature set of tools, a wide-ranging set of robot-agnostic abilities provided by packages, and a greater ecosystem of additions to ROS.
+However, in reality, ROS is not only plumbing, but a rich and mature set of tools, a wide-ranging set of robot-agnostic abilities provided by packages, and a greater ecosystem of additions to ROS.